 2. 2 minutes of modern technique/contemporary training practices, demonstrating your ability to embody the physical and artistic values inherent in the specific form/practice you have chosen to present.
 Your dancing should reflect the form’s depth, complexity, and range.
 Your dancing should reflect the technique depth, complexity, and range.
 We encourage you to perform exercises/phrases that feature your ability to move with musicality or rhythmic sensitivity, that show the physical coordination necessary for the technique, and that involve moving in place and through space

-3. Demonstration of your work in your area of expertise, submitted in the following formats:
+3. Demonstration of your work in your area of expertise (choose only ONE of the following), submitted in the following formats:

 Performance: a 1-minute videotaped solo.
 Please credit the choreographer appropriately or let us know if you are improvising.